-If your travel schedule interferes with regular class attendance or you live in a remote area, you may want to try an online programme, or one that requires independent work and occasional long weekends on campus.
+If your travel schedule interferes with regular class attendance or you live in a remote area, you may want to try an online program, or one that requires independent work and occasional long weekends on campus.

 Check which language the course is conducted in.
 English-language courses and MBAs are increasingly being offered, although many courses abroad are taught in the native language of the country.
-This is a great way to boost language skills increasingly needed in a globalised world but you will need to be competent enough in that language to do the coursework required for a degree.
+This is a great way to boost language skills increasingly needed in a globalized world but you will need to be competent enough in that language to do the coursework required for a degree.
 Preparatory language classes are often available through universities.

 Will your company pay for further education and, if so, what limitations do accepting that money place on your career?
 Find out if you must commit to staying with the company for a certain number of years after attaining the degree.

 If you are a trailing spouse, what kind of financial commitment must you make to your course of study and how will you pay for it?
-The Financial Times discusses how to finance MBA programmes, but the information is valuable for anyone looking at paying for further education.
+The Financial Times discusses how to finance MBA programs, but the information is valuable for anyone looking at paying for further education.

 Study a language course

-If language skills are what you are looking for, how do you select a programme that will enhance your CV?
+If language skills are what you are looking for, how do you select a program that will enhance your CV?
 Be certain that you choose a course that offers an examination and a certificate noting the level of proficiency you have attained.